ZachariahKB/bootPrint/README.md

 - **Career Services:** Long-term career support services such as exploring career options, developing professional goals, addressing gaps in work experience, networking best practices, and more.

 ## Project Requirements
-For this project, your group will conceive and execute a design that solves a real-world problem.
-You will create a collaborative MERN-stack single-page application that combines a scalable MongoDB back end, a GraphQL API, and an Express.js and Node.js server with a React front end, implementing user authentication with JWT.
+For this project our group conceived and executed a design that solves a real-world problem.
+We created a collaborative MERN-stack single-page application that combines a scalable MongoDB back end, a GraphQL API, and an Express.js and Node.js server with a React front end, implementing user authentication with JWT.

 ### Key Requirements
 - **Front End:** Use React with Material UI.